taina0407/react-checkbox-list/README.md

 # react-checkbox-list
-A Bootstrap v4 react component for a checkbox list
+A Bootstrap 4 react component for a checkbox list.

 A simple react component that creates a checkbox list from an array of data.
 Triggers an event when the user checks/unchecks a value.